Evolving Draft for ORC Specification v2

 • Data values (W * L bits padded to the byte) - A sequence of W bit positive values that are added to the base value.

 • Patch list (PLL * closestFixedBits(PGW + PW) bits) - A list of patches for values that didn’t fit within W bits.
 Each entry in the list consists of a gap, which is the number of elements skipped from the previous patch, and a patch value.
 Patches are applied by logically or’ing the data values with the relevant patch shifted W bits left.
 If a patch is 0, it was introduced to skip over more than 255 items.
-The combined length of each patch (PGW + PW) must be less or equal to
+The combined length of each patch (PGW + PW) must be less or equal to 64.
+(PGW + PW) is padded to the closest fixed bit size according to the below table before being encoded in the patch list.

 (PGW + PW) closestFixedBits(PGW + PW)